zeekrey/react-stepwizard-form/README.md

 👨‍🏫 A tiny demo showing a step-based form with the help of react, xstate and react hook form.

+## Idea

+The form consists of 4 steps:

+### Enter a name

+Just a basic string input with a hint field with numorous requirements.
+If requirements are not met a error message is show.

+### Choose a animal

+Select rectangles.

+### Choose a adjective

+Input with suggestions.

+### Aggree terms

+Some text and a checkbox.

 # New Project

 > ✨ Bootstrapped with Create Snowpack App (CSA).